Abhishek1334/NoteApp/README.md

 * Add a more sophisticated UI with advanced styling.
 * Include features like searching, filtering, or tagging of notes.
 * Consider more robust error handling and user feedback.
+* Add a Express, Node and MongoDB backend for data storage and management

 ## Submission